-Plus they will care for all plants far better than the big-box stores.
+Plus, they will care for all plants far better than the big-box stores.
 There is a lot to think about… too much water, not enough water, fertilizer, shade conditions, insects, diseases, placement, and much more.

-The owners, managers, and employees of local nurseries do their best to train staff and workers in the proper care of their plants, after all, bad or poor looking plants throughout the nursery, and it will only be a matter of time before they are out of business.
+The owners, managers, and employees of local nurseries do their best to train staff and workers in the proper care of their plants, bad or poor looking plants throughout the nursery, and it will only be a matter of time before they are out of business.

 Local nursery plants will cost more.

 Why?
 Not always, but in general yes.
 The answer is simple, big-box nurseries will have more bulk plants and usually at a lower cost.
 The plants are there for incidental sales with low or non-existent profits.
 The big trade-off is that the local independently owned nurseries will do their best to have plants that are free of insects, disease, and ideal watering.
 Their plants are the heart and soul of their business.

 The best way to tell if you are picking a healthy plant is by observing the plant.
 Here, you can truly judge a book by its cover.
 If a plant has been treated correctly and has no diseases or pests, you can always tell by how nice it looks.
 If a plant has grown up in improper soil or has harmful bugs living in it, you can tell by the holes insects produce or the wilted look from over-or-under watering.

 What to look for?